A topic from the subject of Quantification in Chemistry.

 • Isolation of natural products

-• Evaluation of the environmental impact of chemical products and processes
+• Life cycle assessment (LCA) to evaluate the environmental impact of chemical products and processes

 Data Analysis

-The data from green chemistry experiments can be used to assess the environmental impact of chemical products and processes.
-The data can also be used to develop new green technologies and products.
+Data from green chemistry experiments assess the environmental impact of chemical products and processes.
+This data informs the development of new green technologies and products.

 Applications